NeoIsRecursive/where-is-my-stuphp/README.md

 # Installation

+1. Open your terminal
-1. Go to the projects root directory.
+2. Go to the projects root directory.
-2. Run the command './setup.sh'
+3. Run the command './setup.sh'
-3. after setup is done, and you chose to not run but changed your mind, run './start.sh'
+4. After setup is done, and you chose to not run but changed your mind, run './start.sh'
-4. open browser of choice and type in the url.
+5. Open browser of choice and type in the url.
-5. enjoy!
+6. Enjoy!

 # How to use